Frankfurt: Early history and Holy Roman Empire

-The Frankfurter Messe ('Frankfurt Trade Fair') was first mentioned in 1150.
+The Messe Frankfurt ('Frankfurt Trade Fair') was first mentioned in 1150.
 In 1240, Emperor Frederick II granted an imperial privilege to its visitors, meaning they would be protected by the empire.
 The fair became particularly important when similar fairs in French Beaucaire lost attraction around 1380.
 Book trade fairs began in 1478.

-In 1372, Frankfurt became a Reichsstadt (Imperial Free City), i.e., directly subordinate to the Holy Roman Emperor and not to a regional ruler or a local nobleman.

 In 1585, Frankfurt traders established a system of exchange rates for the various currencies that were circulating to prevent cheating and extortion.
 Therein lay the early roots for the Frankfurt Stock Exchange.

 Frankfurt managed to remain neutral during the Thirty Years' War, but suffered from the bubonic plague that refugees brought to the city.
 After the war, Frankfurt regained its wealth.
 In the late 1770s the theater principal Abel Seyler was based in Frankfurt, and established the city's theatrical life.